Wint3rmute/baczek.me/content/now.md

 27.01
 ```

-Exploring ideas related with decentralised search engine.
-Wrote a small manifesto on [new paradigm for search engines](/search-registry-manifesto).
+Exploring ideas related with [decentralised](/decentralisation) search engines.
+Wrote a small manifesto on a [new paradigm for how we search the web](/search-registry-manifesto).

 >Watching:<br>
 >The Call Of Cthulhu (2005)<br>